ostdotcom/website-docupony/platform/sdk/docs/server-side-sdks/php.md

 ```

 ### Call `tokens` service
-Now you can call any of the service provided by Server Side SDK.
+Now you can call any of the SDK.
 You will call `tokens` service to get the tokens details.

 **Get Tokens Details Sample Code**